 3.2.1.
 Plant height

 The highest plant height was recorded with 10 - 15% SMD (I1) treatment while the minimum height was attained in plants at 60 - 65% SMD (I4) (Figure 1).
-The individual effects of irrigation regimes on plant height were found non-significant during 40 DAS.
+The individual effects of irrigation regimes on plant height were found to be non-significant during 40 DAS.
 It is due to the development of the root system, where water uptake in the soil profile was more homogeneous, and differences between treatments were reduced.
 The plant height was significantly different among the irrigation treatments in the hybrid sunflower after 40 DAS.
 Based on the results of the analysis of variance of plant height, the effect of irrigation regimes was significant at the level of 5%.
-The results related to plant height of different treatments showed that with increasing irrigation intervals based on evaporation rate and increasing frequency, growth increases along the growth season.
-It can be concluded that the effects of irrigation regimes applied in crops was not significant for the plant growth especially during the vegetative period (till 40 DAS).
-It is suggested that the reduction in plant height due to stress at the stem elongation stage was due to the loss of turgor resulting in a reduction in cell division and elongation.
-These results were confirmed by El-Hafez et al. (2002) who indicated that reduced irrigation intervals led to a decreased plant height.
-Abdel-Gawad et al. (1987) concluded that differences in sunflower plant height persisted throughout the growth season and the crop was irrigated at different intervals.
-Likewise, several researchers (Nandagopal et al., 1996, and Tomar et al., 1997) reported the significant and positive influences on sunflower plant height with adequate water supply at different crop growth stages.
+The results related to plant height of different treatments showed that with increasing irrigation intervals based on evaporation rate and increasing frequency, growth increases throughout the growth season.
+It can be concluded that the effects of irrigation regimes applied in crops was not significant for the plant growth, especially during the vegetative period (till 40 DAS).
+It is suggested that the reduction in plant height due to stress at the stem elongation stage was due to the loss of turgor, resulting in a reduction in cell division and elongation.
+These results were confirmed by El-Hafez et al. (2002), who indicated that reduced irrigation intervals led to decreased plant height.
+Abdel-Gawad et al. (1987) concluded that differences in sunflower plant height persisted throughout the growth season, and the crop was irrigated at different intervals.
+Likewise, several researchers (Nandagopal et al., 1996;Tomar et al., 1997) reported the significant and positive influences on sunflower plant height with adequate water supply at different crop growth stages.

 I1=10-15%SMD I2=20-25%SMD I3=40-45%SMD I4=60-65%SMD